 All she wanted at that moment was her father’s happiness and that he shouldn’t worry about his young widowed daughter any more.
 And she wanted her daughter to have a father and have a normal life, which she knew; she wouldn’t be able to give her without a proper job and protection.

 After a minute or so she looked at her father.
 There was a look of extreme joy and fulfillment in his eyes.
-He thanked her with a smile for giving her a positive reply.
+He thanked her with a smile for giving him a positive reply.
 Ram Pillai heaved a sigh of relief.
 He looked at her in disbelief, and a minute later he got up from his seat joyously as if he heard something which he had thought was impossible.

 When she buried her memories temporarily, she wondered, “Did I really say these words?
 Was I fully aware of what I was speaking?”
 She could not believe her own ears.